What Happens If You Can't Qualify for Homeowners Insurance In Texas

 Role of the Texas Department of Insurance

 The Texas Department of Insurance (TDI) helps keep the insurance market fair.
-They make sure insurance companies follow the rules so that you, as a consumer, get treated right.
+They ensure insurance companies follow the rules so that you, as a consumer, get treated right.
 TDI also gives licenses to insurance agents and makes sure they do their jobs well.

 How They Can Assist You